 Misidentification:

-Without a doubt you will think its a Metasequoia glyptostroboides, but the branchets are alternate not opposite.
-You might encounter another Taxodium but not likely.
+Without a doubt you will think its a Metasequoia glyptostroboides, but the branchlets are alternate not opposite.
+You might encounter another Taxodium and there are quite a few cultivars.

 Location: